 Another important skill that is developed through cutting is bilateral coordination.
 Bilateral coordination involves using both sides of the body at the same time while each hand is performing different tasks.
 For example, to cut a square, the child must hold the paper with one hand and turn it while the other hand is not only opening and closing the scissors but also moving along the line.
 Easier said than done!

-Tips for Teaching Scissor Skills
+Tips for Teaching Scissor Cutting Skills

-Provide high quality scissors for beginners- my absolute favorite brand is Fiskars.
+Start by providing high quality scissors for beginners- my absolute favorite brand is Fiskars.
 Fiskars open and close easily and have a short, blunt tip for safety.
 Cheaper scissors tend not to cut as well and lead to frustration.

 Wrap electrical tape around the thumb hole so children will know where to put their thumb.